General Berger is currently serving as the 38th Commandant of the United States Marine Corps.

 In 2012, he deployed to Afghanistan as the Commanding General of 1st Marine Division (Forward) in support of Operation ENDURING FREEDOM.

-In July 2014, Lieutenant General Berger was promoted to his current rank and assumed command of I Marine Expeditionary Force and subsequently assumed command of U.S. Marine Corps Forces, Pacific.
+In July 2014, General Berger assumed command of I Marine Expeditionary Force and subsequently assumed command of U.S. Marine Corps Forces, Pacific.

 In addition to a B.S. in Engineering, he holds a Master of International Public Policy from Johns Hopkins University School of Advanced International Studies, and a M.S. in Military Studies.
 His formal military education includes the U.S. Army Infantry Officer Advanced Course, U.S. Marine Corps Command and Staff College, and U.S. Marine Corps School of Advanced War-fighting.
 He is a graduate of the U.S. Army Ranger School, Jump-master School, U.S. Navy Dive School, and U.S. Marine Corps Amphibious Reconnaissance School.

 Editor’s note: When General Berger’s appointment is confirmed he will be the second USMC Commandant to pass through Tulane University.
 General Robert Barrow, Commandant 1979-83 had previously served as the Professor of Naval Science at Tulane Naval ROTC.
 With over 2000 officers commissioned since our first class in 1941, Tulane Naval ROTC has produced 11 Navy Admirals and 2 USMC Generals.